mdolab/pygeo/doc/getting_started.rst

 Parameterizing using local shape variables
 ------------------------------------------

-Now that we have an FFD volume and a point set, we need to define how we want the optimizer to change and deform the geometry.
+Now that we have an FFD volume and a pointset, we need to define how we want the optimizer to change and deform the geometry.
 We do this by adding design variables.
 *Local* design variables allow for fine control of detailed features.